-A new version of MaxBoxy plugin is finally available.
-It’s few months since we published the version 1.0.0. and we have been working in the background for the next release which is finally available from the wordpress.org repository – Free MaxBoxy at WP.
-Though we planned much closer release of the current version, the things weren’t quite clear.
+A new version of the MaxBoxy plugin is finally available.
+It’s few months since we published version 1.0.0. and we have been working in the background for the next release which is finally available from the wordpress.org repository – Free MaxBoxy at WP.
+Though we planned a much closer release of the current version, things weren’t quite clear.
 To be straightforward, the things with WordPress weren’t that clear, where are they moving with the Gutenberg project and what they plan to include in the core.
-You see, Gutenberg is the ongoing project which brings a lot of new features and changes in the way the themes and plugins are built for WordPress.
-If we go more than year back, we were building menu items for MaxBoxy, then we realized it’s unnecessary because WordPress is bringing that to core and there are a lot of plugins that provide block library which will be complementary used with MaxBoxy.
+You see, Gutenberg is an ongoing project which brings a lot of new features and changes in the way the themes and plugins are built for WordPress.
+If we go more than a year back, we were building menu items for MaxBoxy, then we realized it was unnecessary because WordPress is bringing that to the core and there are a lot of plugins that provide block library which will be complementary used with MaxBoxy.
 So we ditched that and moved on.

 Maxboxy’s Current moment

 With the new version, 1.0.1. of MaxBoxy, we tightened and polished a lot of things.
-The release brings more stuff that are built in the background, than introducing new features.
-There are some UI changes which should bring better experience, we hope.
+The release brings more stuff that is built in the background, than introducing new features.
+There are some UI changes that should bring a better experience, we hope.
 However, under the hood is where the changes have happened a lot:

 - We switched more to OOP programming